apache/sling-site/src/main/jbake/content/documentation/bundles/content-loading-jcr-contentloader.md

 ### File name escaping

 When the node name you want to import with the JCR ContentLoader contains characters that are not allowed in typical file systems (e.g. a ":" is not allowed on windows file systems), you can URL-encode the file name.
-It uses the [Java URLDecoder](https://docs.oracle.com/javase/8/docs/api/java/net/URLDecoder.html) internally.
+It uses the [Java URLDecoder](https://docs.oracle.com/javase/8/docs/api/java/net/URLDecoder.html) with UTF-8 character encoding internally.

 Example: `jcr%3Acontent.txt` will be loaded into a node named `jcr:content.txt`.